AlloSphere-Research-Group/AlloSystem/README.md

 	RUN_SRC_DIRS	= directoryA directoryB ...

 RUN_DIRS is a list of directories that Make searches recursively for build-and-run source files.
-The directory ./examples is automatically added to this list.

 RUN_SRC_DIRS is a list of directories that contain source code for objects files that are to be linked with all build-and-run sources.
 The sources in RUN_SRC_DIRS can be thought of as your own library source code.